 PubMed Central: Search this free archive of over 5 million full-text biomedical and life science journal articles.

 Get it from the library

 Request an article via interlibrary loan: Articles are emailed as soon as possible.

 The library has implemented new, faster systems to support interlibrary loan on evenings and weekends, and to deliver requested articles faster, often within a day.

 - If you have an urgent request, please submit your request (use the Note the field to request an expedited copy) and contact us at 530-752-1978 or email@example.com so we can best meet your needs.
 UC Davis Library staff are available and happy to assist you 7 days a week.

 - Questions about how to place an interlibrary loan request?
-See our Quick Guide or video tutorial.
+See our Quick Guide.

 - Other questions or comments related to UC’s negotiations with Elsevier: Contact us at firstname.lastname@example.org.

 Many authors are happy to provide copies of articles when requested by email.
 Library databases like Web of Science include the corresponding author’s email address.
 Modern professional networks like ResearchGate (free, one-time registration required) also offer one-click article request functionality.
 Most publishers allow responsible sharing of one’s own publications.